stianstrysse/stianstrysse.github.io/_posts/2022-04-11-granting-workload-identities-least-priv-mailbox-access-via-graph.md

 This means the Exchange Online policy works, as it only allows the managed identity to send mail via Graph as a mailbox which is a member of the scoped mail-enabled security group.

-Now you know how to scope Graph mailbox permissions down to specific mailboxes, thanks for reading!
+Now you know how to scope Graph mailbox permissions for workload identities down to specific mailboxes, thanks for reading!

 Be sure to provide any feedback on [Twitter](https://twitter.com/stianstrysse/status/1481631988163481603) or [LinkedIn](https://www.linkedin.com/posts/stianstrysse_block-legacy-authentication-protocols-using-activity-6887398015359819776-ScE5).